aloistr/swisseph/readme.md

 Asteroids are organized in folders of 1000 asteroids each, available in Alois' public Dropbox area in folder 'all_ast' with this link:
-The 'short' files with fele names like sXXXs.se1 or seXXXs.se1 (suffix s.se1) cover each 600 years, from 1500 CE to 2100 CE.
+The 'short' files with file names like sXXXs.se1 or seXXXs.se1 (suffix s.se1) cover each 600 years, from 1500 CE to 2100 CE.
 Named asteroids have 'long file' with suffix .se1; they cover each 6000 years from 3000 BCE to 3000 CE.

 Since an update in April 2026, long and short files are the same directories.